This article explained how to borrow data from MTN and gave the USSD code.

 - MTN even allows you to borrow data even if you are yet to pay back your borrowed MTN XtraTime credit.

 - You are not allowed to borrow data multiple times.

 - The equivalent of the data you borrowed will be deducted via airtime on your next recharge.

-- At expiration date of the borrowed data with regular data subscription.
+- At the expiration date of the borrowed data with a regular data subscription.

 - MTN Xtrabyte doesn’t support data transfer to another MTN line.

 How to know if you are eligible for MTN Xtrabyte

 - Your SIM must be registered

 - The account balance on your line must be more than ₦12